Prepare for Your Child's Sleep Study

 Multiple Sleep Latency Test

-The electrodes that were placed on your child for the overnight study will remain, but some adjustment or reapplication may be necessary in the morning.
+Some electrodes that were placed on your child for the overnight study will remain in the morning for daytime testing.
 The MSLT study is run at different intervals during the day, approximately every two hours from the first nap.
-You and your child should plan on being in the Sleep Center until approximately 5 p.m.
+You and your child should plan on being in the Sleep Lab until approximately 5 p.m.

-Your child should wear loose, comfortable clothing that allow the pants leg to be raised.
+Your child should plan to change into daytime clothing.
 Between nap times, you should have activities available, such as homework, reading materials or music to keep your child from getting bored.
 Your child will not be allowed to sleep between naps.
+Parents may bring electronics too, we just need them turned off during nap periods to keep the room quiet.

-Two meal vouchers, each valued at $5, will be provided for your child during their stay in the Sleep Center.
+Two meal vouchers, each valued at $7, will be provided for your child during their stay in the Sleep Lab.
 These vouchers are only redeemable in the Hospital cafeteria.

 Medications

-If your child is on medications for neurological disorders or excessive daytime sleepiness, please notify us by calling the Sleep Center at 215-590-3703.
+If your child is on medications for neurological disorders or excessive daytime sleepiness, please notify us by calling the Sleep Lab at 215-590-9176.
 Please don't let your child consume foods or beverages containing caffeine on the day of the study.